SalomePlatform/adao/doc/en/scripts/simple_MeasurementsOptimalPositioningTask3.rst

 The function is represented on a regular :math:`\Omega_G` spatial grid of size 20x20 points.
-It is available in ADAO built-in test models under the name `TwoDimensionalInverseDistanceCS2010`.
-So here we first build a set of simulations of :math:`G`, then apply the DEIM-type decomposition algorithm to it, and derive some simple illustrations.
+It is available in ADAO built-in test models under the name ``TwoDimensionalInverseDistanceCS2010``, together with the spatial and parametric domain default definition.
+So here we first build a set of simulations of :math:`G`, then we look for the best locations for measurements to obtain an DEIM interpolation representation of the fields, by applying the DEIM-type decomposition algorithm to it, and then derive some simple illustrations.
+We choose to look for an arbitrary number ``nbmeasures`` of 15 measurement locations.

 It can be seen that the singular values decrease steadily down to numerical noise, indicating that around a hundred basis elements are needed to fully